Flight Deck Management

 • Hand-held GPS systems are not authorized for IFR navigation, instrument approaches, or as a primary instrument flight reference.

-• Not all panel-mount units are IFR approved, and not all IFR-approved receivers are installed following the requirements for IFR operations.
+• Not all panel-mount units are IFR-approved, and not all IFR-approved receivers are installed according to IFR operational requirements.

-• Pilots must comply with the GPS limitations and operate within the approval criteria (en route, terminal, or approach) contained in the AFM/POH.
+• Pilots must comply with the GPS limitations and operate within the approval criteria (en route, terminal, or approach) listed in the AFM/POH.

-• Aircraft navigating by an IFR-approved GPS are considered to be performance-based navigation (PBN) aircraft and have special equipment suffixes.
+• Aircraft navigating by an IFR-approved GPS are considered to be Performance-Based Navigation (PBN) aircraft and have specific equipment suffixes.

 Database Requirements